Financial-Times/n-syndication/README.md

 # n-syndication [![CircleCI](https://circleci.com/gh/Financial-Times/n-syndication.svg?style=svg)](https://circleci.com/gh/Financial-Times/n-syndication)

+## Troubleshooting
+All troubleshooting information is gathered in the [Syndication API Troubleshooting runbook](https://runbooks.ftops.tech/next-syndication-api).

+## What is n-syndication and how does it work

-A client side library available as a Bower component that displays links next to headlines allowing syndication customers to download or save content for republishing.
+A client side library available as a Bower component that displays icons next to headlines allowing syndication customers to download or save content for republishing.

-## What is Syndication and how does it work

-For an explanation, including a Slides deck which explains the infrastructure, please see [the Wiki page](https://github.com/Financial-Times/next/wiki/Syndication)
+* [n-syndication wiki page](https://github.com/Financial-Times/next-syndication-api/wiki/n-syndication-icons-display-library) gives some background context on how the icons work

+See [getting started](https://github.com/Financial-Times/next-syndication-api/wiki/Syndication-API:-authentication#getting-started) on the authentication wiki page if you need to be added as a syndication subscriber.

+You can develop with n-syndication without installing all of syndication.
+See instructions for local development and developing with a Next app.

+If your app is failing locally as if you need the syndication API installed locally, you probably have some syndication port details in `next-router`'s `.env` variables.
+Removing them should get the app to call the live production syndication API instead.

+### More information about the syndication system

+* [The Syndication Wiki](https://github.com/Financial-Times/next-syndication-api/wiki) explains the system and its architecture, including endpoints and authentication.
+* [Next Wiki](https://github.com/Financial-Times/next/wiki/Syndication) covers GDPR SAR and erasure requests so that people without github access can read it, as it is automatically published to https://customer-products.in.ft.com/wiki/Syndication.

 ## Local Development